-The University has recently announced its name change.
+The University has changed its name.
 Read more about the renaming of the Ryerson University.

 About the Lincoln Alexander School of Law at Toronto Metropolitan University